graalvm/workshops/native-image/micronaut-webserver/README.md

     ```
     ```
     REPOSITORY   TAG                        IMAGE ID       CREATED          SIZE
-    webserver    distroless-java-base.jar   e285476a8266   32 minutes ago   306MB
+    webserver    distroless-java-base.jar   e285476a8266   32 minutes ago   216MB
-    webserver    eclispe-temurin-jar        f6eef8d2aa40   33 minutes ago   582MB
+    webserver    eclispe-temurin-jar        f6eef8d2aa40   33 minutes ago   472MB
     ```
     Note that the website pages added **44MB** to the overall image size.
-    **306MB** is not bad for Java, but not great if you're optimizing for cold start and footprint.
+    **216MB** is not bad for Java, but not great if you are optimizing for cold start and footprint.

 ## **STEP 2**: Build and Run a Jlink Custom Runtime Image Inside a Container